Methylene blue

 Methylthioninium chloride, commonly called methylene blue, is a salt used as a dye and as a medication.
 As a medication, it is mainly used to treat methemoglobinemia.
 It has previously been used for treating cyanide poisoning and urinary tract infections, but this use is no longer recommended.
 It has also been used to treat cases of malaria for over a century.

 Methylene blue is typically given by injection into a vein.
 Common side effects include headache, nausea, and vomiting.

 Methylene blue was first prepared in 1876, by Heinrich Caro.
 It is on the World Health Organization's List of Essential Medicines.

+In recent years, methylene blue has been promoted for various health effects, but outside its established medical use, its safety and effectiveness are unproven; it is potentially toxic and should only be used under a doctor's prescription.

 Medical uses

 Methemoglobinemia

 Methylene blue is used to treat methemoglobinemia by chemically reducing the ferric iron in hemoglobin to ferrous iron.
 Methemoglobinemia can arise from ingestion of certain pharmaceuticals, toxins, or broad beans in those susceptible.
 Specifically, it is used to treat methemoglobin levels that are greater than 30% or in which there are symptoms despite oxygen therapy.
 Normally, through the NADH- or NADPH-dependent methemoglobin reductase enzymes, methemoglobin is reduced back to hemoglobin.
 When large amounts of methemoglobin occur secondary to toxins, methemoglobin reductases are overwhelmed.
 Methylene blue, when injected intravenously as an antidote, is itself first reduced to leucomethylene blue, which then reduces the heme group from methemoglobin to hemoglobin.
 Methylene blue can reduce the half-life of methemoglobin from hours to minutes.
 At high doses, however, methylene blue actually induces methemoglobinemia, reversing this pathway.

+Methylene blue is indicated for treating sodium nitrite overdoses, in particular when sodium nitrite is used as part of a suicide attempt.